siia-fisd/altdata-council/README.md

-# Alternative Investment Data Standards
+# Alternative Investment Data Working Group

+Part of [FISD](
+http://www.siia.net/Divisions/FISD-Financial-Information-Services-Association), the Alternative Investment Data Working Group (AIDWG) is focused on establishing best practices and standards for alternative investment data.

 ## Goals

+The primary goals of establishing alternative data standards is to:

+* lower cost for the benefit of end clients
+* facilite growth of the industry
-The primary goal of establishing alternative data standards is to help drive the adoption of alternative data in the investment process and facilite growth of the industry as well as lowering cost for the benefit of end clients.
+* drive adoption of alternative data in the investment process

 Specifically this will be achieved by:

+* improving data documentation
+* raising data quality standards
 * unifying data pipeline management
 * reduce time spent on data delivery and ingestion
-* secure permissions management and authentication
+* easier permissions management and authentication
-* raising data quality standards
-* increasing knowledge transfer between participants

 ## Principles